yuuki-dn/execution-summary/README.md

 3. Run the command `run <your_target_command>`.
 After command finished you'll see your command's exit code and time taken.

 I think this will help you a lot if you're working with command line interface, or you're a competitive programmer.
+Feel free to make a pull request if you know a better way to make this program.